The Low-Cost, High-Joy Gift Guide: 60 Under-$50 Gifts That Will Make Them Smile

 Perfumed with an orange blossom scent, inspired by the groves in Sicilia.

 This lemon verbena tea is sourced from a family of herb farmers in Crete from a small business called Daphnis and Chloe.
-Started in 2013, the brand is based under the Acropolis Hill of Athens, making limited batch, high quality Mediterranean herbs and spices.
+The brand is based under the Acropolis Hill of Athens, making limited-batch, high-quality Mediterranean herbs and spices.

 One of the best places to search for unique gifts online is Tangerine, such as this Tin Plate Incense Holder from Japanese Craft.

-Made with Kotibe Wood and Pure Boar Bristles, this brush gives the gift of healthy, shiny hair.
+This brush, which is made with Kotibe wood and pure boar bristles, gives the gift of healthy, shiny hair.

-Inspired by Traditional Chinese Medicine, any wellness lover will appreciate this acupuncture pillow to help relieve tension to use daily or as needed.
+Any wellness lover will appreciate this acupuncture pillow to help relieve tension, to use daily or as needed.
+Plus, it’s inspired by traditional Chinese medicine.

 Gohar World offers a full personalization section, which includes this Bottle Apron, crafted from delicate Battenberg lace and hand-embroidered to order.